 As we know Windows Firewall, by default, enabled on Microsoft Operating System.
 For many reasons, you may need to disable the Windows Firewall.
 To disable windows firewall, we can either use the Graphical User Interface (GUI) or use the command prompt (cmd) mode.
 This article will guide you on how to disable windows firewall using cmd.

 Steps to disable Windows Firewall using cmd

-- Open cmd using Administrator Privileges as shown in below picture.
+- Open cmd using Administrator Privileges as shown in the below picture.

 - Then, you can below mentioned command to disable windows firewall.

 NetSh Advfirewall set allprofiles state off